-The Company evaluated subsequent events through the date on which the consolidated statement of financial condition was available to be issued.
+The Company evaluated subsequent events through the date on which the consolidated statement of financial condition were available to be issued.

-As of February 26, 2021, the date in which subsequent events were evaluated through, one capital withdrawal totaling \$190 million, relating to 2020 business operations and results, was made by the Company to the Member.
+As of February 25, 2022, the date in which subsequent events were evaluated through, one capital distribution totaling \$600 million, relating to 2021 business operations and results, was made by the Company.